sta-363-s20/website/content/policies.md

 #### Labs

 The objective of the labs is to give you hands on experience with data analysis using modern statistical software.
-The labs will also provide you with tools that you will need to complete the project successfully.
+You are welcome to work on these with other members of this class.
+If you do so, please acknowledge your collaborator(s) at the top of your assignment, for example: "Collaborators: Gertrude Cox, Florence Nightingale David".
+Failure to acknowledge collaborators will result in a grade of 0.
+You **may not** copy answers **directly** from another student.
+If you copy someone else's work, both parties will receive a grade of 0.

 The lab with the lowest score for each student will be dropped.

 #### Reading Assessments

 We will periodically have reading assessments.
 These assessments cannot be made up.
 It is expected that you may miss a one due to missing class a time or two; to account for this, two assessments for each student will be dropped.

-#### Final Project

-For the Final project, you will be responsible for the completion of an open ended project.
-You may work with one or two classmates on the final project, if you choose.
-Additional details on the projects will be provided as the course progresses.

-#### Interactive tutorials

-These are self-paced interactive tutorials that will be assigned intermittently throughout the semester.
-They will be graded on a check/no check basis (though you'll receive feedback on the way as you complete them) and they will count towards extra credit.

 ### Grading